 - 1. Seek redress with the instructor of record - 2.
 Seek redress with the course's department chair - 3.
 Seek redress with the course's dean - 4.
-Seek redress with the Vice President for Academic and Student Affairs (SL 137)
+Seek redress with the appeals committee.

-Should these channels not satisfy the grievance, the student may appeal to the chair of the Instructional Accountability Committee as a court of last resort.
+Should these channels not satisfy the grievance, the student may appeal to the chair of the appeals committee as a court of last resort.
 The chair's contact information is available in the Office of the Vice President for Academic and Student Affairs.
-The Instructional Accountability Committee's decision is final.
+The Appeal Committee's decision is final.